magicmouse/beads-examples/Example - Tolkien SDK/README.md

 This will return an array of `movie` objects, which has the following structure:

 	type movie = record
-		id : String			-- internal movie ID (used for linkage with quotes) name : String   		-- movie name
+		name : String   		-- movie name
 		runtime : Number		-- runtune in minutes budget  : Number		-- budget in millions